- ProBLEN Products

 Answer: I recommend you try to eat a healthy diet with plenty of protein and vegetables.
 Strength training and stretching may also help.

-If you are wanting to find a product to take we offer a great product that contains homeopathic human growth hormone (HGH) and also contains the growth factors IGF-1 and IGF-2 and velvet deer antler, which is the best known natural source of growth factors including bone growth factors.
+If you are wanting to find a product to take we offer a great product that contains homeopathic growth hormone and also contains the growth factors IGF-1 and IGF-2 and velvet deer antler, which is the best known natural source of growth factors including bone growth factors.
 If interested please ask your doctor about trying it.
 Most doctors are familiar enough with homeopathic medicine to know that it is considered very safe.